gem-pasteur/PanACoTA/README.md

 `PanACoTA` contains 6 different subcommands:

-- `prepare` (download and prepare your dataset, with several controls)
+- `prepare` (download genomes from refseq if you want to, or give your input database, to run a filtering quality control)
 - `annotate` (annotate all genomes of the dataset, after a quality control)
 - `pangenome` (generate pan-genome)
 - `corepers` (generate core-genome or persistent-genome)